HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 NOTE: The workgroup has considered whether it may be necessary to perform a Risk Analysis or have a similar discussion providing guidance on the Identity Level of Assurance that is appropriate for various use cases, for example a patient's access to their own data or to make an interoperable consent, covered entity access to health data for Treatment/Payment/Operations, verification of demographic attributes to flag as verified in the overall record/FHIR Patient resource or with Encounter context as is done in the SMART Health Cards spec.

+**Additional Examples of Strong Evidence:**
+(1) US State- or territory-issued regular (not REAL ID) driver's license or ID card including a photograph

 **Additional Examples of Fair Evidence:**
-(1) US State-issued regular driver's license or ID card, military ID card, or other ID card issued by a federal, state, or local government agency or entity
-(2) A copy of a utility bill (gas, electric, water, cable TV or internet, etc.) indicating the individual's name and home address
+(1) Other ID card including a photograph and issued by a federal, state, or local government agency or entity (2) A copy of a utility bill (gas, electric, water, cable TV or internet, etc.) indicating the individual's name and home address
 (3) A mobile phone number billed to individual
-(4) An individual NPI in individual's name (if they are a provider) (5) A bank or credit card statement from a US-based financial institution indicating the individual's name and home address
+(4) An individual NPI in individual's name (if they are a provider) (5) A bank or credit card statement from a US-based financial institution indicating the individual's name and home address (6) A state medical license (if they are a provider)

 **References:**
 &nbsp;&nbsp;&nbsp;&nbsp;[UDAP Levels of Assurance](https://docs.google.com/document/d/1IEbVY4nWOP013P_oSZkLtV3uHlpjLRQT1lURDE9wTFs/edit)